-On April 18, 1975, nearly two years since they'd last dropped some brand new music upon their growing legion of fans, ZZ Top finally delivered their fourth album, Fandango!, into record stores to truly unprecedented excitement.
-After all, thanks to the breakthrough success of their third long player, Tres Hombres, that little band from Texas were now bigger than ever before.
+ZZ Top finally delivered their fourth album, Fandango!, into record stores on April 18, 1975 to truly unprecedented excitement.
+It had been nearly two years since they'd last dropped some brand-new music upon their growing legion of fans.
+Still, thanks to the breakthrough success of their third long player, Tres Hombres, that little band from Texas were now bigger than ever before.

 So big, that the trio of Billy Gibbons (vocals, guitar), Dusty Hill (bass, vocals) and Frank Beard (drums) had easily sold out the University of Texas football stadium in Austin to the tune of 80,000 tickets.
-This special occasion was amusingly dubbed the First Annual Barndance and BBQ, but the droves of attendees wound up doing so much damage to the playing field, just ahead of the Longhorns’ first game of the season, that concerts were banned at Memorial Stadium for 20 years.
+This special occasion was amusingly dubbed the First Annual Barndance and BBQ, but the droves of attendees wound up doing so much damage to the playing field, just ahead of the Longhorns’ first game of the season, that concerts were banned for 20 years at Memorial Stadium.

 First came the live side, led by the driving “Thunderbird,” paying twin praise to the popular automobile and the low-budget wine, and accompanied by enthusiastic shouts of “Get high, everybody, get high!”
 Next came Hill's growling rendition of Leiber & Stoller’s “Jailhouse Rock,” and then a nearly 10-minute “Backdoor Medley,” featuring Gibbons’ naughty “Backdoor Love Affair” split in half with Willie Dixon’s “Mellow Down Easy” sandwiched in between (complete with drum solo), before concluding with John Lee Hooker’s “Long Distance Boogie.”